 Design | Photography | Photos

-Interdisciplinary-artist Alan Nakagawa was invited to become the artist-in-resident of the Temple from March 2019 to March 2020 with support from Side Street Projects, a local arts organization who secured funding from the Pasadena Art Alliance and the California Arts Council.
+Interdisciplinary-artist Alan Nakagawa was invited to become the artist-in-resident of the Temple through the support of Side Street Projects, a local arts organization who secured funding from the Pasadena Art Alliance and the California Arts Council.

-Nakagawa was drawn to the signage in the back of the Temple, a hand painted wood sign that documents the donation of a tea house in 1964.
-The tea house was re-installed at the Huntington Library and Gardens in 2011.
+During the 2018 Obon, Nakagawa was given a tour of the campus and was drawn to a sign in the Japanese Garden in back of the Temple, a hand painted wood sign that documents the donation of a tea house in 1964.
+The tea house had been re-installed at the Huntington Library and Gardens in 2011.

 PHASE TWO (TBD)